This round up is based on original content by Ben O'Norum, and Sejal Sukhadwala.

-Rounding up Indian food is particularly tricky: not only are there countless regional variations, but their styles also range widely from dishevelled curry houses to high-end Michelin-starred spots.
-While we rate good value highly, on the flip-side some places are so good that they are worth saving up for.
-As ever, please do let us know what you think of our selected restaurants (as well as where we missed out) in the comments below.
+Looking for the best Indian restaurants in London?
+Rounding up South Asian food is particularly tricky: not only are there countless regional variations, but their styles also range widely from dishevelled curry houses to high-end Michelin-starred spots.
+While we rate good value highly, on the flip side some places are so good that they are worth saving up for.

 Long before Brockley Market took hold, this 35-year-old Indian was the foodie face of the neighbourhood.
 Creative dishes such as clove-smoked lamb chops and tamarind-glazed quail are signatures, while the kitchen’s careful sourcing and delicate cooking of high-quality meat, fish and game really sets it apart.
 Big flavours come together rather than overpower each other, and suggested wine and beer pairings are given for each dish to ensure drinks do the same.
 A contemporary light and airy setting complete with modern art also bucks the curry house trend.